nijnstein/BLAST-Documentation/README.md

 <img width="356" alt="mul_loop_indexed_aligned" src="https://user-images.githubusercontent.com/96932314/163287736-420f3b75-1402-4905-b8e8-e18240ae432a.PNG">

 **Register float * constant **
-The result is multiplied in a register (of the interpretor) with a constant, blast knows what to execute:
+The result is multiplied in a register (of the interpretor) with a constant, blast knows to execute the move only once, undependant of the number of records:

 <img width="304" alt="mul_a_constant" src="https://user-images.githubusercontent.com/96932314/163287954-f37dbd27-9fd5-43fa-aa26-ab3e5a32c280.PNG">